amueller69/Law-School-Notes/Fall-2018/Contracts/08-Contractual_Meaning.md

 * **R2d § 215 - Contradiction of Integrated Terms**
   * Except as stated in the preceding Section, where there is a binding agreement, either completely or partially integrated, evidence of prior or contemporaneous agreements or negotiations is not admissible in evidence to contradict a term of the writing
 * **R2d § 216 - Contradiction of Integrated Terms**
-  * Evidence of a consistent additional term is admissible to supplement an integrated agreement unless the court finds that the agreement was completely integrated'
+  * Evidence of a consistent additional term is admissible to supplement an integrated agreement unless the court finds that the agreement was completely integrated
   * An agreement is not completely integrated if the writing omits a consistent additional agreed term which is
     1. Agreed to for separate consideration, or
     1. Such a term as in the circumstances might naturally be omitted from the writing